 Lymphedema is a condition that typically results from blockage throughout the lymphatic system and is common in older adults.
 Although there is currently no cure, it can be maintained through treatment.
-InnovAge has a team of certified lymphedema therapists who work with seniors enrolled in the Program of All-inclusive Care for the Elderly (PACE) at four metro Denver area centers.
+InnovAge has a team of certified lymphedema therapists in Colorado who work with seniors enrolled in the Program of All-inclusive Care for the Elderly (PACE) at four metro Denver area centers.

 Lymphedema typically shows up in those recovering from lymph node removal or damage to the lymphatic drainage system and can bring challenges such as bacterial infections.
 Symptoms include swelling that generally occurs in the arms and/or legs.
 Hot temperatures can aggravate the condition and cold weather can increase dryness in skin, placing seniors at risk for infection.
 Older adults with lymphedema are also at higher risk of falls and wounds.